 In Excel, you can create custom validation rules based on your requirements.
-This post will guide you on how to test Data validation date in next 30 days using a combination of formula approach in Excel.
+This post will guide you on how to test Data validation for a date in next 30 days using a combination of formula approaches in Excel.

 The general formula on how to check for Data validation date in next 30 days is based on: